-- REFLECTIVE QUESTIONS: The student must respond to reflective questions from the Center for Career Development on Moodle.
+- REFLECTIVE QUESTIONS AND EVALUATION: The student must respond to reflective questions from the Center for Career Development on Moodle.
 The questions cover the student’s internship experience and future career goals.
 There are three submissions during the summer focused on making connections among courses taken, philosophies formed, and experiences encountered.
 Students are responsible for responding by the due dates for each submission.
 The last set of questions includes an evaluation of the internship.

 - RESEARCH PAPER: The student must write a ten page research paper on a topic that is relevant to the internship.
 The research paper must be typed, double-spaced, and include a title page and a reference page.
 The paper must be properly referenced (APA style) with a minimum of ten scholarly sources.
 The research paper is submitted to Moodle.

-- EVALUATION: At the end of the internship, the student must complete the Student Evaluation Form sent by the Center for Career Development.
-The Internship Site Supervisor must complete the Supervisor Evaluation Form.
+- SUPERVISOR EVALUATION: At the end of the internship, the Internship Site Supervisor must complete the Supervisor Evaluation Form that is sent electronically from the Center for Career Development.

 - Learning contract completed.

-- Internship approved by HS Internship Coordinator, Internship Site Supervisor and the Center for Career Development.
+- Internship approved by HS Internship Coordinator, Capstone Internship Site Supervisor and the Center for Career Development.